opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-guc-parameters.md

 ## sql\_mode<a name="section203671436821"></a>

-Parameter description: The parameter value is a character string separated by commas (,).
+**Parameter description**: The parameter value is a character string separated by commas (,).
 Only valid character strings are allowed.
 If the parameter value is invalid, a warning is reported after the startup.
 Similarly, if the new value is invalid, a warning is reported and the old value is not changed.
-The default string of the current sql\_mode is sql\_mode_strict,sql\_mode\_full\_group.
 Currently, sql\_mode is used in the following scenarios:

 1. sql\_mode\_strict: Data is converted if the inserted value does not comply with the current column type.
 The involved scenarios are INSERT INTO table VALUES (...) and INSERT INTO table SELECT … Currently, the involved types are TINYINT[UNSIGNED],SMALLINT[UNSIGNED],INT[UNSIGNED],BIGINT[UNSIGNED],FLOAT,DOUBLE,NUMERIC,CLOB,CHAR, and VARCHAR.